wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 = Is this plugin free? =

-Absolutely.
 You are free to use this plugin on your WordPress site.
-If, however, you find that this plugin helps to block your Comment Form spam and enhances the look and appeal of your WordPress posts, then I would appreciate it very much if you would consider providing a small donation to help support the continued development of this plugin.
+If, however, you find that this plugin helps to block your Comment Form spam and enhances the look and appeal of your WordPress posts, then a small donation would be appreciated to help support the improvement and continued development of this plugin.
 Any donation amount will be humbly appreciated.
 Thank you.

 = How can I donate? =